sradc/sradc.github.io/_posts/2023-11-26-gridnotes.md

 Text is stored locally, in the browser.

-I made most of this demo in January of this year, and realised I should just ship, and start getting feedback.
+I made most of this demo in January of this year, but haven't had much chance to work on it, so thought let's "just ship".

 ## Inspirations